 - All staff who provide intimate care will treat every student with dignity and respect and ensure privacy appropriate to the student's age and situation. - A student's independence will be encouraged as far as possible in his / her intimate care.
-Where the individual is fully dependent, talk with them about what is going to be done and give them choice where possible. - o All intimate care tasks should be carried out with two adults present (where possible). - Good practice in intimate care should be consistent.
-Effective communication between parents / carers / school ensures practice is consistent.
-O As basic principle, students will be supported to develop positive self-esteem and body image.
-Confident, selfassured students who feel their body belongs to them are less vulnerable to abuse.
+Where the individual is fully dependent, talk with them about what is going to be done and give them choice where possible. - All intimate care tasks should be carried out with two adults present (where possible). - Good practice in intimate care should be consistent.
+Effective communication between parents / carers / school ensures practice is consistent - parents should be informed if intimate care procedures are followed.

+- As basic principle, students will be supported to develop positive self-esteem and body image.
+Confident, self-assured students who feel their body belongs to them are less vulnerable to abuse.
 The approach you take to intimate care can convey lots of messages to a student about their body worth.
 Staff attitude to a student's intimate care is important, as is keeping in mind the student's age. - Ideally, every student should have the choice of carer for all their intimate care.
 This is not always possible and needs to be practicable within the daily workings of the school. - The individual student's emotional wellbeing, safety, dignity and privacy are of paramount importance.
 The individual should be appropriately covered, and not able to be viewed by other students.

-o If the child appears distressed or uncomfortable when personal care tasks are being carried out, the care should stop immediately.
+If the child appears distressed or uncomfortable when personal care tasks are being carried out, the care should stop immediately.
 Try to ascertain why the student is distressed and provide reassurance.
-Parents / carer must be informed about concerns and distress through an appropriate member of staff and, at times, arrangements may need to be adapted. ○ Make sure all the appropriate risk reduction aids are used - apron /gloves / wipes for staff.
-Collect all equipment prior to intimate care procedures.
+Parents / carer must be informed about concerns and distress through an appropriate member of staff and, at times, arrangements may need to be adapted. - Make sure all the appropriate risk reduction aids are used, where necessary apron /gloves / wipes for staff.
+Collect all equipment prior to intimate care procedures. - Where necessary, apparatus will be provided to assist with children who need special arrangements following assessment from physiotherapist/ occupational therapist as required.
+Staff will be supported to adapt their practice in relation to the needs of individual children taking into account developmental changes such as the onset of puberty and menstruation.
+The child will be supported to achieve the highest level of autonomy that is possible given their age and abilities. - Individual intimate care plans will be drawn up for particular children as appropriate to suit the circumstances of the child. - Record keeping is in place where intimate care procedures are followed. - Intimate care procedures will be discussed with parents/carers on admission to EYFS and in the event of a need further up school, and consent sought.
+The Intimate Care Policy will be on the school's website and paper copies can be provided on request.
+If parents/carers do not consent to the policy, an individual care plan will be developed collaboratively between school and family.
+The needs and wishes of children and parents will be taken into account wherever possible within the constraints of staffing and equal opportunities legislation.